What is a Metastatic Spinal Cord Compression (MSCC)?

 Spinal cord compression occurs when there is pressure on the spinal cord, which can stop the nerves functioning normally.
 This can occur when cancer grows in the bones of the spine or in surrounding tissues of the spinal cord.

-MSCC is rare, between 5-10% of cancer patients develop a spinal cord compression.
+MSCC is rare, between 5 to 10% of cancer patients develop a spinal cord compression.
 The most common types of cancers that can spread to the bone is prostate, lung, and breast cancer.

 If MSCC are not diagnosed/treated urgently, damage to the spinal cord can lead to permanent paralysis.